Brinsby/Pulsepoint/README.md

-# PulsepointScraperV2
+# Pulsepoint Scraper
 Scrapes pulsepoint.org for emergency incidents and notifies you if certain conditions are met.
+This is based off this project with some tweaks and modifications https://github.com/TrevorBagels/PulsepointScraperV2.

 ## Installation
+0. Make sure you have python3 and mongodb compass installed on target machine.
+I am using python 3.8.5, and mongo 1.30.1, if you have chocolatey, `choco install python mongodb-compass -y`
-1. Clone the repository `git clone https://github.com/TrevorBagels/PulsepointScraperV2.git`
+1. Clone the repository `git clone https://github.com/Brinsby/Pulsepoint.git`
-2. Navigate to the new directory `cd PulsepointScraperV2`
+2. Navigate to the new directory `cd Pulsepoint`
-3. Install requirements `pip3 install -r requirements.txt`
+3. Install requirements `pip install -r requirements.txt`
 4. Make sure to configure before using!
+Current config is using a burner gmail account's keys but I am leaving it so it can just work for whoever installs this.

 ## Configuration